Starlite Campbell Band: Trio/quartet

-During 2017 and 2018, the band performed extensively throughout Spain and the Isle of Man; in July 2018 band played Linton Festival to great reviews.
+During 2017 and 2018, the band performed throughout Spain and the Isle of Man; in July 2018 the band played at Linton Festival.

-Accompanied by drummer Steve Gibson, the band traveled to Australia to headline the blues marquee at Wangaratta Festival of Jazz on Saturday 3 November 2018 to over 3,000 people with great reviews and extensive publicity.
+Accompanied by drummer Steve Gibson, the band traveled to Australia to headline the blues marquee at Wangaratta Festival of Jazz on Saturday 3 November 2018 to over 3,000 people.
 Accompanying the band on this show was Australian keyboard player Clayton Doley.

-The Starlite Campbell Band embarked on their debut tour of the United Kingdom in December 2018 with performances in Coulsdon, Pershore, Edinburgh, Eaglescliffe, Saltburn-by-the-Sea and The Met in Campbell's hometown of Bury, Greater Manchester to great reviews.
+The Starlite Campbell Band went on their debut tour of the United Kingdom in December 2018 with performances in Coulsdon, Pershore, Edinburgh, Eaglescliffe, Saltburn-by-the-Sea and The Met in Campbell's hometown of Bury, Greater Manchester.

-2019 has seen them touring Europe and the United Kingdom which included a show at one of London's longest-running and most respected live music venues, The Half Moon, Putney plus the Forum, Darlington, The Met, Bury, Greater Manchester—which featured Josh Phillips of Procol Harum on keyboards—Flirting With The Blues festival, Amersfoort, Porgy en Bess, Terneuzen and the Greystones, Sheffield.
+They toured Europe in 2019, which included a show at The Half Moon, Putney in London, plus the Forum, Darlington, The Met, Bury, Greater Manchester—which featured Josh Phillips of Procol Harum on keyboards—Flirting With The Blues festival, Amersfoort, Porgy en Bess, Terneuzen and the Greystones, Sheffield.

-In 2020 the band performed at The Great British Rock and Blues Festival (main stage), Skegness; Backstage at the Green, Kinross; Redcar R&B Club and the Half Moon, Putney amongst others.
-Due to the COVID-19 pandemic, much of 2021 was rescheduled to 2022/2023.
+In 2020, the band performed at The Great British Rock and Blues Festival (main stage), Skegness; Backstage at the Green, Kinross; Redcar R&B Club and the Half Moon, Putney amongst others.
+Due to the COVID-19 pandemic, much of 2021 was rescheduled to 2022 and 2023.

-The band undertook a two week UK tour as a trio in September/October 2023 with new drummer Hugo Danin, documenting the experience through a tour diary on their blog.
+The band undertook a two week UK tour as a trio in September and October 2023 with new drummer Hugo Danin, documenting the experience through a tour diary on their blog.

 Duo

-Starlite & Campbell tour material from the band's first three studio albums plus Campbell's ThirtySix and The Knife in venues throughout the UK and Europe to great reviews.
+Starlite & Campbell tour material from the band's first three studio albums plus Campbell's ThirtySix and The Knife were sold in venues throughout the UK and Europe.

 Between December 2021 and July 2022, Starlite & Campbell broadcast a weekly live stream on YouTube, Twitter, Twitch and Facebook from the Supertone studio in Portugal.